tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/readme.md

 	        The parentheses are supposed to look like the edges of a cut in an EG.

 			> EG interprets (a b) as NOT(AND(a,b)) because this makes things easier for humans.
-			> LE interprets (a b) as NAND(a,b) because doing so instantly reduces the number of operators in expressions while preserving functional comnpleteness.
+			> LE interprets (a b) as NAND(a,b) because doing so reduces the number of operators in expressions while preserving functional completeness.

 	- [Inference Rules](lucid-expressions.md###_Inference_Rules)
 		- Insertion/Erasure: Insert and erase double cuts anywhere in an expression.